Production and Staging deployments

 docker run -p 8080:8080 my-app

-Notice that in this example we use a settings file in the INI format, but the same things apply with other configuration methods such as env files, Java properties, YAML/JSON configurations etc.
+In this example, we use a settings file in the INI format, but the same things apply with other configuration methods such as env files, Java properties, YAML/JSON configurations etc.

 Different environment configurations

-The application includes a Helm chart that contains values for 3 different environments:
+The application includes a Helm chart that contains values for three different environments:

-The values contained in the files are both for the application (e.g. payment service URL) as well as the infrastructure level (number of replicas inside the cluster.)
-Note however that the application values are dummy and are not actually used by the application (they are simply shown in the web page).
+The values contained in the files are both for the application (e.g. payment service URL), as well as the infrastructure level (number of replicas inside the cluster).
+Note that the values for the application are dummy values that are not actually used by the application (they are simply shown in the web page).
 The number of replicas will take real effect on the cluster (the production configuration defines 2 replicas instead of 1).

-Note that for simplicity reasons, the chart of the application is hosted in the same Git repository as the source code.
-As an alternative you could also have a second Git repository with just the chart.
+For reasons of simplicity, the chart of the application is hosted in the same Git repository as the source code.
+As an alternative, you could also have a second Git repository with just the chart.
 Codefresh supports both ways.

 Manual deployment to different environments

-First let’s run the application manually in all 3 environments.
+First let’s run the application manually in all three environments.
 Later we will automate the whole process with Codefresh pipelines.
 We wil create each environment as a namespace in the cluster:

 kubectl create namespace qa